-The Beckett School at Laurier is please to introduce music therapy sessions to the public in a group or individual format.
-Our music therapists are mobile and can travel to you.
+The Laurier Academy of Music and Arts is pleased to introduce music therapy sessions to the public in a group or individual format.

 Everyone has the ability to learn and experience music, but a traditional lesson structure or format may not work for every person desiring music education.
 The potential for therapeutic music education arises from the overlapping space between the fields of music therapy and music education and provides each individual the opportunity for music study using a lesson format adapted to the specific needs of the individual.

 Group therapy sessions may be available dependent on enrolment.

 Contact us directly for dates, times and fees.